-Workers: The workers (typically small storage arrays) are responsible for storing data and servicing I/O requests for clients.
+Workers: The workers, typically small storage arrays, are responsible for storing data and servicing I/O requests for clients.
 The data that a worker stores and its goals are assigned by that worker's direct supervisor.
 However, the supervisor does not dictate any configuration parameters for worker devices.
-Each worker is given the freedom to internally refine cache, scheduling, and layout policies based on its characteristics, capabilities, and observed workload.
+Each worker internally refines cache, scheduling, and layout policies based on its characteristics, capabilities, and observed workload.

-Routers: The routers ensure that I/O requests are delivered to the appropriate worker nodes for service.
-Since the core job of the routers is transmitting requests and replies between workers and clients, they are responsible for workload distribution.
-While worker nodes have a level of autonomy from the supervisors, routers do not.
-They directly implement the policy that the supervisors have chosen.
+Routers: Routers are logical entities whose functionality may be implemented in client systems, smart network switches, or worker front ends.
+They ensure that I/O requests are delivered to the appropriate worker nodes for service.
+Since the core job of the routers is transmitting requests and replies between workers and clients, they implement distribution decisions.
+While worker nodes have a level of autonomy from the supervisors, routers do not-supervisors dictate the routing policy to routers.
+This is necessary since the supervisors determine inter-worker data and workload distribution, and the choice of routing policy greatly affects the workload that is presented to a given worker.